This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Picaridin vs Deet

-Insect repellents consist of one, or a mixture of chemical compounds.
-These must provide insect repelling properties strong enough to reliably ward off parasites.
-Two of the most effective synthetic substances that repel insects are Picaridin and DEET.
+In Insect repellents, one or a mixture of chemical substances are used to achieve an insect-repelling effect that is strong enough to reliably ward off parasites.
+Two of the most effective substances that repel insects are Picaridin and DEET.
+They repel mosquitoes, ticks, and most other bloodsucking parasites and are used in different concentrations in many bug repellents.

-Most biting insects are attracted by the carbon dioxide in exhaled air, and/or by the smell of metabolic products which is given off through the skin, and/or by the body heat of their potential victims.
-Effective repellents confuse the animals’ sensory organs so that they can no longer recognize and find their potential victim.
+Most bloodsucking insects are attracted to their prey by the Carbon dioxide in the exhaled air, by smelly acids when sweat breaks down and at a short distance, they sense body heat.
+Effective repellents confuse the animals’ sensory organs so they no longer recognize and find their potential bite victim.

 The protective effect against ticks lasts about four to five hours, depending on the concentration of the active ingredients, against mosquitos protection can last for as long as 8 to 10 hours.
 However, those are just estimates as there are many other factors that determine how long the protection lasts.
 Besides the concentration of the active ingredient, the actual amount applied, the type of insect, environmental factors such as temperature and humidity, and how much one sweats plays a role too.